 In saMskR^ita we have godhA/godhikA which is attested right from the vedic layer.

 In the Iranian languages we have- Persian: samserah; Pushto: somsereh; Swati: samsArah; in Firdausi’s Persian we encounter the interesting sUsmAr whose relation to the previous words is unclear to me.
 It is certainly not of Arabic origin as the word in that language is zabb or waran.
-It seems related to saMskR^ita shishumAra but the link is not clear.
+It seems related to saMskR^ita shishumAra but the origin of the link to the lizard is not clear.
+Notably, that was also the name for the constellation of Draco probably meaning a Varanus lizard in Persian while meaning a dolphin among the Indo-Aryans (shishumAra).

 In the Dravidian languages we have- Tamil/Malayalam: uDuMbu; Kanada: uDA; Telugu: oDer(apparently tribal?) /uDumu; Tulu:oDu